vbem/lilei.tech/resumes/en_US/index.md

 - Tech-Stack: *AWS*, *Aliyun*, *K8S*, *CI/CD*, *Python*, etc.
 - Responsibilities:
   - As a team leader, [land the big-data platform onto AWS](https://www.amazonaws.cn/customer-stories/media-and-entertainment/opg/) from scratch.
-  - As a part of Digital Transformation, [introduce DevOps to this enterprise](http://blog.daocloud.io/cusstory-dongming/) from scratch.
   - As the liaison officer of this enterprise on AWS, achieve the [advanced APN qualification](https://partners.amazonaws.com/cn/partners/0010L00001qzOH4QAM).
   - Land several systems on Ali-Cloud and realize their containerization in [ACK on ECI](https://help.aliyun.com/document_detail/118970.html) with end-to-end CI/CD automation using [GitLab Pipelines](https://docs.gitlab.com/ee/ci/introduction/#a-deeper-look-into-the-cicd-workflow).
+  - As a part of Digital Transformation, [introduce DevOps to this enterprise](http://blog.daocloud.io/cusstory-dongming/) from scratch.
   - Build the enterprise-level DevOps chain ([GitLab](https://gitlab.opg.cn/), [Jira](https://j.opg.cn/), [Confluence](https://c.opg.cn/), Nexus, Docker-Registry, GitLab-Runner, Apollo-Config-Server etc.).
   - Define and optimize and spread DevOps workflow for several Dev teams.
   - Lead a small back-end Dev team, promote the transformation of micro-service.
-  - Lead the big-data platform Dev team to achieve the tech standard of data access, construction of data lake, development of client-side SDK, achieving unified data lake of multiple subsidiaries in this enterprise.
+  - Lead the big-data platform Dev team to achieve the tech standard of data access, construction of data lake, development of client-side SDK, achieving unified data lake for multiple subsidiaries in this enterprise.
   - Drive [open-source](https://github.com/opgcn) of partial general components of this enterprise.
-  - As the Sr. Manager role, I am also responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment & training, KPI assessment of engineers and other related works.
+  - As the Sr. Manager role, I am also responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment & training, task decomposition, KPI assessment of engineers and other related works.
 - Achievements：
     - President Award of Oriental Pearl Group in 2018
     - [Science Progress Award](/resumes/resources/Science-Progress-Award.jpg) of China Television Technology Academy in 2019